nilearn/nilearn/doc/data_analysis/decoding.rst

 .. topic:: **Page summary**

-    Decoding consists in learning a predictive model that can predict external variables such as behavioral or phenotypic variables from brain image.
-This page shows how to:
+    Decoding consists in predicting external variables such as behavioral or phenotypic variables from brain image.
+This page is a tutorial articulated on the analysis of the Haxby 2001 dataset.
+It shows how
+    to:

     1. Load fMRI volumes in Python.
     2. Perform a state-of-the-art decoding analysis of fMRI data.